am3lia-low/hackerrank-sql-oneshot/README.md

 MySQL solutions to some hackerrank problems i solved
 *insert wombat screaming*

-if you solve these too, you can get SQL 3 starts in hackerrank (yay!!)
+if you solve these too, you can get SQL 3 stars in hackerrank (yay!!)

 i didn't include any explanations because my brain is kinda fried trying to transition from PostgreSQL
 and solve the problems at the same time